1964 Yale Bulldogs football team

 The 1964 Yale Bulldogs football team represented Yale University in the 1964 NCAA University Division football season.
 The Bulldogs were led by second-year head coach John Pont, played their home games at the Yale Bowl and finished third in the Ivy League season with a 4–2–1 record, 6–2–1 overall.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.